 The ICSE adopts all the necessary measures required to make learning easier for students.
 The board considers the present educational requirements and provides proper study materials for the students of ICSE.
-Numerous academic experts are connected with this renowned board, and hence, the board revises the syllabus regularly.
-The ICSE Class 7 Chemistry syllabus is prepared by considering the intellectual ability and learning capacity of the students.
+Numerous academic experts are connected with this renowned board, and hence, the board revises the ICSE Syllabus regularly.
+The ICSE Class 7 Chemistry Syllabus is prepared by considering the intellectual ability and learning capacity of the students.

 Theme 1: Matter and its Composition

 - Matter has mass and occupies space – Explanation